 Both students used skills that they had learned through their class work and work crews.
 Hannah used the risk management skills they learned with their Outdoor Leadership Major and Wilderness First Responder training.
 Marren used many of the skills she has learned from her Expressive Art Therapy minor and the Wellness Crew, such as how to regulate one’s own nervous system after experiencing anxiety or trauma.

-When the Wellness students held a yoga and sound bath session two days after the storm, the room was packed — more than three times the number of community members attended than a wellness event would have attracted before the storm. “it’s one of those things you don’t know you need until you do it,” Marren said.
+When the Wellness students held a yoga and sound bath session two days after the storm, the room was packed — more than three times the number of community members attended than a wellness event would have attracted before the storm.
+“It’s one of those things you don’t know you need until you do it,” Marren said.

 Both students were extremely impressed with how quickly the Warren Wilson community rallied and supported one another.
 Marren and Hannah collaborated with the Farm Crew to set up handwashing stations around campus, since water service was out.
 They worked with the Garden Crew, who had a working gas stove, to create a place where people with special dietary needs could prepare food.